Shire of Cardinia

 persons per hectare

-The City of Casey is a rapidly developing residential area, with large areas of land still allocated for urban development, and surrounding rural areas.
-The City of Casey encompasses a total land area of about 400 square kilometres.
-Rural land is used mainly for grazing, horse agistment, market gardening and flower growing, with substantial areas of open space/parklands.
+Cardinia Shire is a rapidly developing residential area, with large areas of land still allocated for urban development, and surrounding rural areas.
+The central areas of the Shire are the most urban, containing the major population centre of Pakenham.
+The population is also spread among many small rural townships and rural-residential areas.
+The Shire encompasses a total land area of 1,280 square kilometres.
+Rural land is used largely for agriculture and horticulture, particularly dairy and beef farming and vegetable production.

-The City of Casey is served by the Monash Freeway, the Princes Freeway, the South Gippsland Freeway, the Princes Highway, the South Gippsland Highway, the Western Port Highway and the Cranbourne and Pakenham railway lines.
+Cardinia Shire is served by the Princes Freeway, the Bass Highway, the Princes Highway, the South Gippsland Highway and the Pakenham and Warragul railway lines.

-The original inhabitants of the City of Casey were the Bunurong and Wurundjeri Aboriginal people.
+The original inhabitants of Cardinia Shire were the Bunurong and Wurundjeri Aboriginal people.